 setting to support skill development.

-Strong critical thinking skills: in a self-directed manner, resolve
+- Strong critical thinking skills: in a self-directed manner,

-challenges and answer questions while knowing when it's time to
+resolve challenges and answer questions while knowing when it's

 suite of products, Google applications, various internet browsers,